Providing logistical and on-site emergency support to faculty leaders since 2004.

 1 month in various European cities

 Using literary works and art, in combination with social history of civil rights movements, this course explored cultural trends in LGBT communities and their acceptance in Western Europe.
-The course culminated in a three-week journey to four key cities for Western European LGBT people-London, Amsterdam, Berlin, and Barcelona.

 On-site Staff and Guides